mfroeling/QMRITools-website/pages/bids_entsuf.md

 title: "Entities and suffixes"
 subheadline: "Naming conventions of entities and suffixes"
-teaser: "The boring stuff but usefull..."
+teaser: "The boring stuff but useful..."

 header: no